-- Most patients are well and have very little or no side effects. - It is important that you do not stop giving your child the Hydroxycarbamide.
-It may take a couple of months before they reach the right treatment dose and can benefit from the effects of the medication. - Hydroxycarbamide can occasionally make patients feel sick or be sick, cause skin rashes, hair loss, diarrhoea, liver damage, weight gain, and if the blood count drops significantly, infection or bleeding.
+- Most patients are well and have very little or no side effects. - It is important that you do not stop taking Hydroxycarbamide.
+It may take a couple of months before you reach the right treatment dose and can benefit from the effects of the medication. - Hydroxycarbamide can occasionally make patients feel sick or be sick, cause skin rashes, hair loss, diarrhoea, liver damage, weight gain, and if the blood count drops significantly, infection or bleeding.
 It may also cause darkening of the nails.